 4. How do I submit a compensation request?

 Submitting a request for compensation is easy!
-You need to fill in an online form, which you can find at the bottom of this page, attached copies of your Pass, Travel Diary, and any other supporting documentation and submit the whole case to us.
+You need to fill in an online form, which you can find here, attached copies of your Pass, Travel Diary, and any other supporting documentation and submit the whole case to us.

 We shall try to get back to you at our first possibility, usually within 10 working days from the date we receive your claim.